Yellow street sign reading Spring Break Ahead against blue sky with pink clouds

 Alternatively, you can also spend spring break getting a leg up in your future career.
 Beat the competition by looking for and applying to top summer and fall internships, polishing your résumé, and brushing up on your interviewing skills.
 Take advantage of a blissfully quiet career services office on campus for a chat with a career counselor.
 If you apply early enough, you might be able to snag a weeklong internship during your spring break!

 You can also use this downtime time to compile and research a list of companies you’d love to work for then investigate their job boards and hiring options.
 Review your online presence.
 Schedule informational interviews.
-And last but never least, look for networking opportunities.
+And last but not least, look for networking opportunities.
 Spring break is a great time to check out a local Meetup in your field or talk to family members who might have career connections.
 If you’re a senior, devote the week to your postgrad job search or perhaps even knock out a few interviews if you’ve already been applying.
 What would you rather have at the end of the week: a job offer or a tan?

 We know a few more great ways to spend spring break: searching for scholarships or researching grad schools if an advanced degree is in your future!